waynodiablo/Oystercard/further_javascript/08_intercept_submit_event.md

 ### Learning objectives covered

-- Learn how to listen for events.
+- Listen for events.
-- Learn how to stop an event from triggering a default action.
+- Stop an event from triggering a default action.

 ### To complete this challenge, you will need to: